MatheusVazManzke/bellabeat_project/README.md

 insights you discover will then help guide marketing strategy for the company.
 You will present your analysis to the Bellabeat executive team along with your high-level recommendations for Bellabeat’s marketing strategy

-The following data set will be used:
+The following dataset will be used:
 ● FitBit Fitness Tracker Data (CC0: Public Domain, dataset made available through Mobius): This Kaggle data set contains personal fitness tracker from thirty fitbit users.
 Thirty eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes